vmware/vic-product/docs/user_doc/vic_vsphere_admin/bridge_network.md

 ## Example `vic-machine` Command <a id="example"></a>

-This example `vic-machine create` command deploys a VCH that designates an existing interface named `vch1-bridge` as the bridge network.
+This example `vic-machine create` command deploys a VCH that designates an existing network named `vch1-bridge` as the bridge network.
 It specifies IP addresses in the range 192.168.100.0/16 for use by user-defined bridge networks.

 <pre>vic-machine-<i>operating_system</i> create
 --target 'Administrator@vsphere.local':<i>password</i>@<i>vcenter_server_address</i>/dc1